Skip to main content

 SeasonalFestive

-Small fried dough balls flavored with rum, citrus zest (lemon and orange), raisins, sometimes grappa.
-Dusted with powdered sugar.
-Christmas market staple along Adriatic coast and Zagreb.
-Warm, crispy exterior with soft interior.
+Small fried dough balls flavored with rum, lemon and orange zest, and raisins, sometimes a little grappa, finished with powdered sugar.
+Crisp outside and soft within, they are a Christmas market fixture along the coast and in Zagreb.

 vegetarianContains: WheatContains: EggsContains: Dairy